 Let’s talk about brand loyalty.
 We’ll investigate some ways to help breed loyalty in your customer base, from introducing them to you all the way to creating avid evangelists of your brand.
 And we’ll show why engendering loyalty in your base is one of the most important things your marketing team can do for your business.

-A pleasant surprise for marketers: there are actually a lot of reasons why a consumer can become loyal to one brand over its competition.
+A pleasant surprise for marketers: there are actually many reasons why a consumer can become loyal to one brand over its competition.
 I won’t list them all here because there is no way to keep from leaving something out.
 A person’s reasons for loyalty to a brand can be as unique as the person, but there are certainly patterns and common reasons that can be helpful to examine.

-This is both the simplest reason a customer might become loyal as well as the least durable type of loyalty.
+This is both the simplest reason a customer might become loyal as well as the least durable type of brand loyalty.
 If the people buying your product are simply too lazy to seek out your competitor, they’ll keep buying from you.
 It’s just easier that way once they’ve chosen you first.
 The problem is that if your competition makes it easy to switch, and this is the only reason they’ve been buying from you, you could easily lose that loyalty.

 Some brands say something about the person buying from them—or at least that’s what customers think.
 If a brand makes someone feel like they look cooler or smarter, they’ll buy it (if they can afford it).
 If buying from your brand provides a pleasant experience like this, customers will stick around.